magento/devdocs/src/guides/v2.3/comp-mgr/patching.md

 ---

 {:.bs-callout-warning}
-We strongly recommend that test all patches in a staging/development environment before deploying to production.
-We also strongly recommend that you back up your data before applying a patch.
+We strongly recommend testing all patches in a staging or development environment before deploying to production.
+We also strongly recommend backing up your data before applying a patch.
 See [Back up and roll back the file system][].

 ## How patches work

-There are two types of patches:
+There are three types of patches:

--  **Official patches**—patches that Magento publishes on the [Magento Security Center][].
+-  **Hot fixes**—patches that Magento publishes on the [Magento Security Center][].
+-  **Individual patches**—patches that Magento Support creates and distributes on an individual basis.
 -  **Custom patches**—unofficial patches that you can create from a git commit.

 Patch (or diff) files are text files that note: